 Where To Purchase Workers Comp Coverage

 In most states, you can purchase workers comp insurance on the private market – just like any other type of insurance policy.
 In a few states, however, you need to buy it exclusively through the state government.
-This includes North Dakota, Ohio, Washington and Wyoming (as well as the Virgin Islands and Puerto Rico).
+This applies to North Dakota, Ohio, Washington, and Wyoming.

 Additionally, some states exempt small businesses.
-If you operate in one of these states and have less than the required number of employees or a lower annual gross payroll, you may be exempt from the workers comp requirement:
+If you operate in one of the states below and have fewer than the required number of employees or a lower annual gross payroll, you may be exempt from the workers comp requirement.

-Bear in mind, however, there’s often requirements for specific industries.
-Construction companies may be required to provide workers comp insurance, even if their number of employees is below the threshold.
-Conversely, household employees (like nannies) are sometimes exempt, even in states where single-employee businesses need coverage.
+Bear in mind, however, that there are often requirements for specific industries even if you are exempt under the general rules.
+For example, construction companies may be required to provide workers comp insurance, even if their number of employees is below the threshold.
+Conversely, household employees (like nannies) are sometimes exempt, even in states where other types of businesses need to purchase coverage.

 What Exactly is Covered by Workers Compensation Insurance?

 Workers comp insurance covers “work related” injuries of employees.
-This includes injuries that occur at your workplace, as well as those that occur elsewhere, provided the employee was doing something related to their job.
+This includes injuries that occur at your workplace, as well as those that occur elsewhere like on a client site or while travelling to a client site, provided the employee was doing something related to their job.

 For example, a road accident in a company truck would likely be covered, as would an injury at a company party.
 On the other hand, if an employee was injured during their lunch break, this probably would not be covered – UNLESS the injury happens on company property or happens in the course of doing business (such as meeting a client for a lunch meeting).